LANO Community Leaders

 LANO’s Shreveport-Bossier Community Leaders program was started in 2006 with a grant from Community Foundation and Capital One Bank.
 Since the program’s inception, these funders have invested over $300,000 in future leaders for the nonprofit community.
 The Community Leaders program is designed to educate and engage diverse professionals of all ages to strengthen nonprofit governance, and to increase civic engagement and philanthropy for the area nonprofit community.

 The Change Fund

-Over the last five years the Shreveport Community Leader program has supported the Food Bank of Northwest Louisiana; Martin Luther King Health Clinic; Salvation Army; Common Ground; The Arc of Caddo Bossier; WERLA (Wildlife Education and Rehabilitation of Louisiana); Gingerbread House; St. Luke's Mobile Medical Ministry; and the Fair Park Tribal Court program, investing more than $100,000 back into the Shreveport/Bossier nonprofit community through the Change Fund Program.
+Over the last five years, the Shreveport Community Leaders program has supported the Food Bank of Northwest Louisiana; Martin Luther King Health Clinic; Salvation Army; Common Ground; The Arc of Caddo Bossier; WERLA (Wildlife Education and Rehabilitation of Louisiana); Gingerbread House; St. Luke’s Mobile Medical Ministry; and the Fair Park Tribal Court program, investing more than $100,000 back into the Shreveport-Bossier nonprofit community through the Change Fund Program.
 This year the class has chosen to support a family literacy initiative at Common Ground.